 In Year 2, you begin to make and develop work, exploring dance and its relationship to the creative industries and arts sector.
 You engage with dance history, dance policy and politics, choreography and dramaturgy, movement analysis and devising performance, and you further develop your professional dance practice.
 We work closely with external partners, companies and organisations to offer you the opportunity to follow a performance project from inception to completion.

-If you choose to undertake a Professional Training Year placement, you will work with an established dance organisation, based within the United Kingdom or internationally.
+If you choose to undertake a Professional Training placement year, you will work with an established dance organisation, based within the United Kingdom or internationally.
 You may choose to specialise in a particular area of dance, for example within dance management, community dance or dance company education, but whatever your specialism you will find yourself involved in a wide variety of activities.

 Dance and professional practice